twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

 #### Mandatory Setup Instructions

-  - Edit /etc/postgresql/9.1/main/postgresql.conf
+  - Edit `/etc/postgresql/9.1/main/postgresql.conf`.
 Uncomment the listen_address line and change it from 'localhost' to '*' so we can connect to it from places other than localhost

-  - Edit /etc/postgresql/9.1/main/pg_hba.conf
-    Add the following line to allow connections from the host lab computer `host all all 10.0.0.0/8 md5`
+  - Edit `/etc/postgresql/9.1/main/pg_hba.conf`.
+Add the following line to allow connections from the host lab computer:

+    `host all all 10.0.0.0/8 md5`

-  - Restart the postgres server in order to make your changes happen `sudo service postgresql restart`
+  - Restart the postgres server in order to make your changes happen:

+    `sudo service postgresql restart`

 #### Additional Exercises